Attention

 Parents

 Birth control, or contraception, is a medicine, a medical device or a barrier like a condom to keep a sperm and an egg from uniting.
 Some birth control methods, like hormonal methods, work to keep the ovary from releasing an egg or ovum, while others help create a barrier at the opening of the cervix to keep sperm from getting inside the uterus to find an egg.
 Abstinence, or choosing to not have or delay having sex, is the most effective form of birth control.
-If someone chooses to have penile-vaginal sex, then using a condom and another form of birth control at the same time is the most effective protection possible because contraceptive methods other than internal or external condoms do not reduce the risk of sexually transmitted diseases (STDs).
+If someone chooses to have penile-vaginal sex, then using a condom and another form of birth control at the same time is the most effective protection possible because contraceptive methods other than internal or external condoms do not reduce the risk of sexually transmitted infections (STIs).

 The Pill, Patch, Ring and Shot

 Birth control pills must be taken every day at about the same time.
 A package of birth control pills will last a month.
 They are very effective at preventing unintended pregnancy if they are taken as directed.
 Some methods of birth control, like the Patch and Ring, can prevent pregnancy for many weeks.
 A person needs to go to their health care provider or a family planning clinic to get a prescription for these methods of birth control.
-Many teens and young adults who have penile-vaginal sex and use the Pill, Patch or Ring also use a condom to provide an additional layer of protection against pregnancy and reduce the risk of STDs.
+Many teens and young adults who have penile-vaginal sex and use the Pill, Patch or Ring also use a condom to provide an additional layer of protection against pregnancy and reduce the risk of STIs.

 Long-Acting Reversible Contraception (LARC)

-Using a long-acting reversible contraception, sometimes called a LARC, along with a condom is the most effective protection against unintended pregnancy and STDs.
+Using a long-acting reversible contraception, sometimes called a LARC, along with a condom is the most effective protection against unintended pregnancy and STIs.
 LARCs include birth control methods like the contraceptive shot, the contraceptive implant and intrauterine devices (IUDs).
 Each is more than 99-percent effective at preventing an unplanned pregnancy and lasts a long time.

 The contraceptive implant, sometimes called Nexplanon, is about the size and shape of a matchstick.
 The implant releases hormones into the body to prevent pregnancy.
 The hormone keeps the ovaries from releasing an egg and also thickens the cervical mucus to stop sperm from getting into the uterus to find an egg.
 A nurse or doctor inserts the implant into your upper arm.
 It can provide up to three years of protection against pregnancy.